32-bit computing

-In computer architecture, 32-bit computing refers to computer systems with a processor, memory, and other major system components that operate on data in a maximum of 32-bit units.
+32-bit computing refers to computer architectures with a processor, memory, and other major components that operate on 32-bit units of data.
 Compared to smaller bit widths, 32-bit computers can perform large calculations more efficiently and process more data per clock cycle.
-Typical 32-bit personal computers also have a 32-bit address bus, permitting up to 4 GiB of RAM to be accessed, far more than previous generations of system architecture allowed.
+From the 1980s to about 2006, typical 32-bit personal computers had a 32-bit address bus, permitting up to 4 GiB of RAM to be accessed.

 32-bit designs have been used since the earliest days of electronic computing, in experimental systems and then in large mainframe and minicomputer systems.
 The first hybrid 16/32-bit microprocessor, the Motorola 68000, was introduced in the late 1970s and used in systems such as the original Macintosh.
 Fully 32-bit microprocessors such as the HP FOCUS, Motorola 68020 and Intel 80386 were launched in the early to mid 1980s and became dominant by the early 1990s.
-This generation of personal computers coincided with and enabled the first mass-adoption of the World Wide Web.
-While 32-bit architectures are still widely-used in specific applications, the PC and server market has moved on to 64 bits with x86-64 and other 64-bit architectures since the mid-2000s with installed memory often exceeding the 32-bit address limit of 4 GiB on entry level computers.
-The latest generation of smartphones have also switched to 64 bits.
+This generation of processors enabled the first mass-adoption of the World Wide Web.
+While 32-bit architectures are still widely used in specific applications, since the mid-2000s PCs, smartphones, and servers have moved on to 64 bits using architectures such as x86-64, with installed memory in entry-level computers often exceeding the 32-bit address limit of 4 GiB.

 Range for storing integers

 A 32-bit register can store 2^{32} different values.
-The range of integer values that can be stored in 32 bits depends on the integer representation used.
+The range of integer values that can be stored in 32 bits depends on the representation used.
 With the two most common representations, the range is 0 through 4,294,967,295 (2^{32} − 1) for representation as an (unsigned) binary number, and −2,147,483,648 (−2^{31}) through 2,147,483,647 (2^{31} − 1) for representation as two's complement.

-One important consequence is that a processor with 32-bit logical or virtual addresses can directly access at most 4 GiB of byte-addressable address space (though in practice the limit may be lower).
-A processor with 32-bit physical addresses can directly access at most 4 GiB of byte-addressable main memory; 32-bit processors may have 32 bits of physical address, fewer than 32 bits of physical address, or more than 32 bits of physical address.
+This means a processor with 32-bit logical or virtual addresses can directly access at most 4 GiB of byte-addressable address space.
+A processor with 32-bit physical addresses can directly access at most 4 GiB of byte-addressable main memory; 32-bit processors don't necessarily always use 32-bit physical addresses, and implementations using more or fewer exist.